Charlotte’s Golden Circle

 Our Pulitzer Year

-In 2016, Gray’s Pulitzer Challenge opened Cold Reads to the world by inviting people everywhere to sign up, download, and read—in celebration of the 100th Anniversary of the Prize—one or more of the eighty-five winners for Drama, from Why Marry? to Hamilton.
+In 2016, Gray’s Pulitzer Challenge opened CR/I to the world by inviting people everywhere to sign up, download, and read—in celebration of the 100th Anniversary of the Prize—any one or more (or all) plays that have won the award for Drama.
 Unfortunately, he learned of the official Centennial Celebration too late to be included in the national agenda, but he submitted the challenge as a Campfire Event, and so impressed the Committee that they published a follow-up feature (Groups Gather).
+Sad timing.

-Coincidentally, Pulitzer NC director Banu Valladares attended the Kickoff read in Charlotte and pledged her support, not only for the Challenge, but perhaps also, in time, as Grants and Programs Administrator of the NC Council for the Humanities (previously with the NC Arts Council), for the Cold Reads concept.
-Things were looking up until she found a better job.
+The kickoff event on May 16 was poorly publicized and attracted barely a score of readers, all of whom enjoyed the evening but never found time to join the group.
+Just by chance, Pulitzer NC director Banu Valladares happened to be among the few, and she pledged her support, not only for the Challenge, but perhaps also, in time (as Grants and Programs Administrator of the NC Council for the Humanities—previously with the NC Arts Council) for the Cold Reads grassroots movement.
+Things were looking up—until she found a better job.

-The sad thing is, no one but the Challenger signed up.
-He plowed through all eighty-five, with various revolving members of his small circle, but the project wasn’t properly publicized, and it flopped.
+The truly sad thing is, nobody but the Challenger signed up.
+He plowed through all eighty-five, with various revolving members of his small circle, but the project wasn’t properly publicized, and it bombed.
 (Posts relating to the flop appear in Category Campfire.)

 In the Works